Switch your car journeys for a bike and save

 Once you've signed up, savings come straight out of your pay for three years.

-The first deduction must be taken from your January 2025 salary.
-If you miss the first payment, the 2024 Sharesave will terminate and you'll no longer be able to participate in the scheme or buy M&S shares at the Option Price on maturity.
+The first deduction must be taken from your January 2026 salary.
+If you miss the first payment, the 2025 Sharesave will terminate and you'll no longer be able to participate in the scheme or buy M&S shares at the Discounted Share Price on maturity.

 Once the three years are up, you choose what to do with your savings: